Your Directors are pleased to present the 9th Annual Report and AuditedAccounts for the financial year ended March 31 2017.

-Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulation 2015 Board evaluation was completed through aprocess of structured questionnaire and taking into consideration various aspects of theBoard's functioning composition culture obligation and governance.
+Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirement) Regulations 2015 a Board evaluation process was completed througha process of structured questionnaire and taking into consideration various aspects of theBoard's functioning composition culture obligation and governance.
 The criteria forperformance evaluation have been detailed in Corporate Governance Report Annexure F tothis Report.
 The Board of Directors expressed their satisfaction with the evaluationprocess.

 16. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO:

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as required pursuant to section 134(3) of the companies Act 2013 readwith rule 8(3) of the Companies (Accounts) Rules 2014 is given in Annexure C and formingintegral part of this Report.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as required pursuant to section 134(3) of the Companies Act 2013 readwith rule 8(3) of the Companies (Accounts) Rules 2014 is given in Annexure B and formingan integral part of this Report.

 The Company's equity shares are listed on BSE Limited (Designated Exchange) and TheNational Stock Exchange of India Limited.

-As per SEBI (Listing Obligations and Disclosure Requirements) Regulation 2015 aReport on Corporate Governance together with compliance certificate issued by PracticingCompany Secretary is given separately in Annexure F forming an integral part of thisReport.
+As per SEBI (Listing Obligations and Disclosure Requirement) Regulations 2015 aReport on Corporate Governance together with compliance certificate issued by PracticingCompany Secretary is given separately in Annexure F forming an integral part of thisReport.

-22. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANYWHICH HAVE OCCURRED BETWEEN MARCH 31 2016 AND (AUGUST 3 2016).
-(DATE OF THE REPORT):
+22. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANYWHICH HAVE OCCURRED BETWEEN MARCH 31 2017 AND THE DATE OF THIS REPORT:

-There were no material changes and commitments affecting the financial position of theCompany between the end of financial year (March 312016) and the date of the Report(August 3 2016).
+There were no material changes and commitments affecting the financial position of theCompany between the end of financial year (March 31 2017) and the date of this Report.

 The Company has implemented an integrated risk management approach through which itreviews and assesses significant risks on regular basis to ensure that a robust system ofrisk controls and mitigation is in place.
 Senior management periodically reviews this riskmanagement framework to keep updated and addresses emerging challenges.
-Risk Managementpolicy followed by the company is elaborately detailed in the Management Discussion andAnalysis Annexure A forming an integral part of this Report.
+Risk Managementframework followed by the Company is elaborately detailed in the Management Discussion andAnalysis section forming an integral part of this Report.

-The details of number of meetings of the Board held during the Financial year 2015-16are provided in Corporate Governance Report (Annexure F).
+The details of number of meetings of the Board held during the Financial year 2016-17are provided in Corporate Governance Report (Annexure F).

-25. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS:
+27. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS:

-There were no significant and material orders passed by the Regulators/Courts thatwould impact the going concern status of the Company and its future operations.
+There were no significant and material orders passed by the Regulators/Courts/Tribunalsthat would impact the going concern status of the Company and its future operations.